 The #1 Myth About You Catching Coronavirus from Food

-With so many workers at meat processing plants and packaged food facilities (and now farmers) testing positive for coronavirus, it may prompt confusion as to whether or not COVID-19 is transmissible via food.
+After so many workers at meat processing plants and packaged food facilities (and now farmers) tested positive for coronavirus, there may be confusion as to whether or not COVID-19 is transmissible via food.

 The answer?
 As far as we know, it isn't.
 According to the United Fresh Produce Association, there is no evidence that fresh produce, or any food for that matter, can transmit COVID-19.